Yasmine Al-Bustami: Career

 In 2013, Al-Bustami made her television debut in The Originals as the recurring role of Monique Deveraux, a season one villain.

 In 2014, she guest starred in a season 3 episode of Nashville playing the role of Delissa Birch.

 In 2015, Al-Bustami guest starred in a season 4 episode of Switched at Birth.

 In 2016-2017, she had a recurring role on season 2 of The Inspectors.
-In 2017 she appeared in the music video of John Legend's single, "Surefire."
+In 2017, she appeared in the music video of John Legend's single, "Surefire."
 Al-Bustami also had a role in the feature film You Get Me.
 She was a series regular in the CW Seed series I Ship It playing Sasha.

 In 2018, Al-Bustami was cast as a series regular in the Alpha streaming service live interactive sci-fi series Orbital Redux playing the role of Tommie.

 In 2019, season 2 of I Ship It was released with Al-Bustami back as Sasha.
 The season premiered again on CW Seed, but also premiered this time on The CW.

 In 2021, she reprised the role of Ramah in multiple episodes of The Chosen's second season and third season, after appearing in a season one episode in 2019.
-She was also cast as a series regular in NCIS spin-off NCIS: Hawaii playing the role of Special Agent Lucy Tara.
+She was also cast as a series regular in NCIS spin-off NCIS: Hawaiʻi playing the role of Special Agent Lucy Tara.